anish-narain/bookdepository/README.md

 4. How to enable SQL logging?

-5. How to add branches or any other master data?
+5. How to add more master data?

 **References**